 - 3 tablespoons oil or butter Add to list

 Peel potatoes and add to a pot with water.
 Bring to a boil and cook for about 10 minutes.
-Drain, rinse and set aside until cool.
-Grate the potatoes into a large bowl.
-Add the onion, garlic and rosemary to the grated potatoes and season with salt and pepper.
+Drain, rinse and set aside to cool.
+Grate potatoes into a large bowl.
+Add onions, garlic and rosemary and season with salt and pepper.
 Mix until well combined.

 Heat oil or butter in a large skillet over medium heat.
-Spoon the mix into the pan and evenly spread it out with a spatula so it forms one large pancake.
+Spoon potato mixture into the pan and evenly spread it out with a spatula so it forms one large pancake.
 Cook for 5 to 7 minutes or until a crispy brown crust forms underneath.

 Each serving: 270 cal, 15g fat (10g sat), 45mg chol, 990mg sodium, 28g carb, 3g fiber, 8g protein

 PCC is your solution for dinner in a snap.
 Pick up the following items at your neighborhood store and you’ll have a delicious meal (plus dessert!) in no time.